 Types of Insulation

-Reflective insulation works a little differently and is essentially one sided, which makes it less user friendly and adaptable.
-It relies on its highly reflective surface and low emissivity, and works best when places in an enclosed space.
-It is usually laminated aluminum foil-like sheets with multi-cell batt.
-It is also very prone to becoming less effective due to the build-up of dust around it, so builders will often ensure it is place at an angle to limit this.
+Reflective insulation works a little differently and is essentially one-sided, which makes it less user friendly and adaptable.
+It relies on its highly reflective surface and low emissivity and works best when placed in an enclosed space.
+It is usually laminated aluminium foil-like sheets with multi-cell batt.
+It is also very prone to becoming less effective due to the build-up of dust around it, so builders will often ensure it is placed at an angle to limit this.

 Is There A Limit?